 How to Dive Belize

-Make sure to check out diving resorts in the area to make a real holiday of it or do take a look at Belize liveaboards.
-These will be available throughout the year, so if you do want to make a break for it in the autumn or winter, you should always have a few golden opportunities.
+Make sure to check out diving resorts in the area to make a real holiday of it or take a look at some of the top Belize liveaboards.

 When is the Best Time to Dive in Belize?